0neLucky0neee/Aimware_Luas/README.md

 # Name Changer + Radar Exploit
 A lua script designed to allow you to change your clan-tag by manipulating the "name" ConVar.
+In addition, it features an option to disappear from radars.

 ![Preview_Name_Changer_+_radar_exploit](https://raw.githubusercontent.com/0neLucky0neee/Aimware_Luas/refs/heads/main/Name%20Changer/Assets/preview.png)

 ## How to use